 Learning and self-improvement are the most important things

 Before I started training jiu-jitsu, I used to joke with people that my goal in life was to be a career student.
-I would extend my joke that by the time I died, I’d have millions in student loan debt with a few PhDs and even a medical degree to show for it.
 At some point after, I discovered jiu-jitsu and though I did not know it at first, I realized my biggest attraction to jiu-jitsu was how it was fulfilling my satirical goal of becoming a career student.
 Master Carlos said that there is no winning or losing in jiu-jitsu, just winning and learning.
 It sounds cliche but if you take a second to realize it, life, just like jiu-jitsu is all about learning and being better than you were the day before.
 Whatever failures I’ve experienced in life and in jiu-jitsu, I have grown to learn from my mistakes and just be and do better, every single day.

 Service to others

 I am nothing without my students, my professors, my training partners and my friends and family.
 I was lucky enough to realize this early on and was fortunate enough to have an amazing support system throughout my journey.
 It has helped me realize the importance of service and because I fully acknowledge that I am where I am because of the help of others, I strive to be of service to everyone that crosses my path.
 I have learned that it is important to fill everyone’s cup so that they will have more to pour for others.
 In a community that only takes, nobody will have anything left to give.
 Always give to others so that everyone else will have more to give.